-Professor Steve Field (CBE FRCP FFPH FRCGP)

-Chief Inspector of General Practice
+Professor Steve Field (CBE FRCP FFPH FRCGP) Chief Inspector of General Practice

-The five questions we ask and what we found We always ask the following five questions of services.
+The five questions we ask and what we found

+We always ask the following five questions of services.

 Are services safe?

-The practice is rated as good for safe.
-Staff understood and fulfilled their responsibilities to raise concerns, and report incidents.
-Lessons were learned and communicated widely to support improvement.
-Information about safety was recorded, monitored, appropriately reviewed and addressed.
-Risks to patients were assessed and well managed.
-There were enough staff to keep people safe.
-Good Are services effective?
+The practice is rated as good for the care of older people.
+Nationally reported data showed the practice had good outcomes for conditions commonly found amongst older people.
+The practice offered proactive, personalised care to meet the needs of the older people in its population and had a range of enhanced services, for example in dementia care.
+The practice was responsive to the needs of older people, including offering home visits.

+Are services effective?

 The practice is rated as good for effective.
 Data showed patient outcomes were at or above average for the locality.
 National Institute for Health and Care Excellence (NICE) guidance is referenced and used routinely.
 People's needs are assessed and care is planned and delivered in line with current legislation.
 This includes assessment of capacity and the promotion of good health.
 Staff have received training appropriate to their roles.
-The practice can identify appraisals and the personal development plans for staff.
-Good Are services caring?
+The practice carries out regular appraisals and personal development plans for staff.

+Are services caring?

 The practice is rated as good for caring.
-Data showed patients rated the practice higher than others for several aspects of care via the patient survey returns.
+Data showed patients rated the practice higher than others for several aspects of care via the patient surveys.
 Patients said they were treated with compassion, dignity and respect and they were involved in care and treatment decisions.
 Accessible information was provided to help patients understand the care available to them.
 We also saw that staff treated patients with kindness and respect ensuring confidentiality was maintained.

-Good Are services responsive to people's needs?
+Are services responsive to people's needs?

 The practice is rated as good for responsive.
 The practice reviewed the needs of their local population and engaged with the NHS England Local Area Team (LAT) and Clinical Commissioning Group (CCG) to secure service improvements where these were identified.
-Patients reported good access to the practice and a named GP and continuity of care, with urgent appointments available on the same day.
+Patients reported good access to the practice, a named GP and continuity of care, with urgent appointments available on the same day.
 The practice had adequate facilities and was well equipped to treat patients and meet their needs.
-There was an accessible complaints system with evidence demonstrating that the practice responded quickly to issues raised.
-There was evidence of shared learning from complaints with staff and other stakeholders.
-Good Are services well-led?
-The practice is rated as good for well-led.
-The practice had a vision to deliver this.
-Staff were aware of the vision and their Good responsibilities in relation to this.
-There was a clear leadership structure and staff felt supported by management.
-The practice had a number of policies and procedures to govern activity and regular governance meetings had taken place.
-There were systems in place to monitor and improve quality and identify risk.
-The practice proactively sought feedback from staff and patients and this had been acted upon.
-The practice had an active patient participation group (PPG).
-Staff had received inductions, regular performance reviews and attended staff meetings and events.
+There was an accessible complaints system.

+Patients told us it was easy to get an appointment and a named GP or a GP of choice, with continuity of care and urgent appointments available the same day.
+The practice had good facilities and was well equipped to treat patients and meet their needs.
+Information about how to complain was available and easy to understand, and the practice responded quickly when issues were raised.
+Learning from complaints was shared with staff and other stakeholders.

+Are services well-led?

+The practice is rated as outstanding for being well-led.
+The practice had a clear vision with quality and safety as its top priority.
+The strategy to deliver this vision had been produced with stakeholders and was regularly reviewed and discussed with staff.
+High standards were promoted and owned by all practice staff and teams worked together across all roles.
+Governance and performance management arrangements had been proactively reviewed and took account of current models of best practice.
+The practice carried out proactive succession planning.
+There was a high level of constructive engagement with staff and a high level of staff satisfaction.
+The practice gathered feedback from patients using new technology, and it had a very active patient participation group (PPG).

+Outstanding